fed-ka/fed-ka/index.md

 layout: default
 ---

 Hey there!
-My name is Fedor, and I am a writer based out of Montreal, Canada.
+My name is Fedor, and I am a freelance writer based out of Montreal, Canada.
+I like do a mix of content writing, data visualization, and qualitative research for technical companies and educational institutions.

-Soon, this website will host a small list of publications that I have posted all over the internet.
-If you would like to get into touch, [feel free to email me.](mailto:fedor.karmanov@gmail.com)
+You can find my professional CV on [LinkedIn](https://www.linkedin.com/in/fedor-karmanov-91578021/) and some of my coding bits on [Github](https://github.com/fed-ka).
+If you would like to get in touch regarding a project, [feel free to email me.](mailto:fedor.karmanov@gmail.com)